 - Soggy ground above the sewer main line.
 Severe sewer leaks can saturate the surrounding soil, creating damp or marshy areas on your property.
 This water leakage is often accompanied by distinctive sewage odors produced by septic bacteria.
 The excess water interferes with the density and consistency of the soil, which can lead the pipe itself to sink downward.

 - Sinking sewer cleanout.
 Soggy ground from a sewer leak can cause the sewer cleanout to begin sinking downward.
 The sewer cleanout is a small pipe with a white or black cap, usually located somewhere near the edge of your house.
 Sewer problems can also cause it to fill up with water, which is a sign that you should call a plumber for sewer leak repair.

-Common Sewer Leak Causes
+Common Sewer Leak Causes in New Jersey

 A sewer main line pipe can last up to 60 years, but toward the end of its lifespan, it’s vulnerable to rust, calcification, corrosion, and other processes that weaken the metal and create cracks and holes.

-Unless your sewer line is very old and damaged, it’s rare that you’ll need the entire sewer main line replaced.
+Unless your sewer line is very old and damaged, in New Jersey it’s rare that you’ll need the entire sewer main line replaced.

-Sewer Leak Repair Options
+New Jersey Sewer Leak Repair Options

 Depending on the extent of the damage to your sewer pipe, contractors may use one of several different trenchless sewer repair methods to stop water leaking and restore normal water flow.

 Sections of damaged sewer pipe can be repaired or replaced without digging any large holes, although there are some situations when sewer excavation for water leak repair may still be preferable.